lamini-ai/lamini-earnings-sdk/README.md

 1. [Llama3](01_llama3/README.md) - generate text with Llama3, a powerful LLM.
 2. [Eval](02_eval/README.md) - evaluate the quality of your LLM.
 3. [Prompt Tuning](03_prompt_tuning/README.md) - improve the quality of your LLM by tuning the prompts you use.
-4. [Retrieval Augmented Generation (RAG) Tuning](04_rag_tuning/README.md) - improve the quality of your LLM by tuning the retrieval component.
+4. [RAG Tuning](04_rag_tuning/README.md) - improve the quality of your LLM by tuning the retrieval component.
 5. [Data Pipeline](05_data_pipeline/README.md) - prepare your data for training an LLM.
 6. [Fine Tuning](06_fine_tuning/README.md) - fine tune an LLM on your data.